 - If a phone is seen or heard at the times above it will be confiscated for the remainder of the day.
 It will be delivered to reception by the teacher confiscating it and will be placed in a clearly marked envelope.

-- Pupils found using the phone for any form of bullying will receive a sanction to be determined by a senior member of staff.
+- Students found using the phone for any form of bullying will receive a sanction to be determined by a senior member of staff.

 - Phones may not be taken into examinations.
 There are strict regulations issued by examination boards that cover this rule.

-- Pupils should not use their phones for playing music apart from before and after college hours, breaks and lunchtimes.
+- Students should not use their phones for playing music apart from before and after college hours, breaks and lunchtimes.